houda-abdelwahed/PRODIGY_CS_02/README.md

 ## Usage

 1. **Install Dependencies**: Make sure you have installed the necessary dependencies by running the following commands:
-2. +pip install pillow
+ -pip install pillow
-   +pip install pycryptodome
+   -pip install pycryptodome

 2. **Run the Script**: Execute the Python script `encrypt_decrypt_image.py` with the appropriate command-line arguments: python encrypt_decrypt_image.py
-3.
     Replace `encrypt_decrypt_image.py` with the name of the Python script containing the provided code.

 3. **Provide Input Image**: When prompted, enter the path to the input image file that you want to encrypt and decrypt.